 What ships in 2026 is different in one specific way.
 The 2024 system told you something.
 The 2026 system does something.
 It ranks every issue by economic impact, applies safety and qualification constraints, assembles a crew-day plan, drops the plan into the truck cab by 6 AM, and re-ranks mid-shift when conditions change.
 The pumper still drives the truck.
 The foreman still makes the calls a human has to make.
 The agent does the work that humans were never going to do well anyway, because the math doesn't fit a human shift.

-BCG sized the gap between operators that adopt this and operators that don't at 30 to 70 percent of incremental profit over five years.
-That number is the headline analyst forecast everyone now references, and it is roughly aligned with what we see in the field.
+BCG and the other top-tier strategy houses have been sizing agentic-AI adoption as a meaningful double-digit profit lever over a five-year horizon, with the upper end of the range getting attention because the upper end is what compounds.
+The range matters less than what we see in the field.
 A top 25 private producer running 5,000+ wells across the Western Anadarko, the Permian, and Wyoming is hitting 15 percent free-cash-flow uplift on the same headcount, with TRIR moving from 1.8 to 0.3 and 35 percent fewer site visits, on the same production.
 Those are not three different programs.
 They are one work loop, ranked differently.

 Why most operators don’t have this yet